Skip to main content

 • Curiosity - Displayed the ability to take initiative, be resourceful, and resilient in the face of addressing community needs

-• Respect - took action to address community needs surrounding education, economic opportunity, disaster services, environmental stewardship, veterans, and healthy futures
+• Respect - Took action to address community needs surrounding education, economic opportunity, disaster services, environmental stewardship, veterans, and healthy futures

-• Accountability - demonstrates an understanding of their role and responsibility as an AmeriCorps member
+• Accountability - Demonstrates an understanding of their role and responsibility as an AmeriCorps member

 • Appreciation - Enriched the lives of others on the campus and surrounding community through positive commitment to change